-That’s why we look for individuals with diverse backgrounds in philanthropy, impact investing, technology, policy, analytics, entrepreneurship, and nonprofit management that map to the talent and capacity requirements of all stakeholders in the evidence ecosystem—enabling them to work together more effectively.
+That’s why we look for individuals with diverse backgrounds in philanthropy, impact investing, technology, policy, data science, analytics, entrepreneurship, and nonprofit management that map to the talent and capacity requirements of all stakeholders in the evidence ecosystem—enabling them to work together more effectively.

 Board of Directors